-U.S. EPA finalized negotiations in early 2003 with Hamilton Sundstrand, a PRP for Source Area 9/10, and, as a result a CD for RA at Source Area 9/10 was signed on September 2, 2008.
-After U.S. EPA and Illinois EPA approved the RA work plan, remedial actions in Source Area 9/10 began on November 24, 2008 with the installation of two phases of air sparging and soil vapor extraction.
+EPA finalized negotiations in early 2003 with Hamilton Sundstrand, a PRP for Source Area 9/10, and, as a result a CD for RA at Source Area 9/10 was signed on September 2, 2008.
+After EPA and Illinois EPA approved the RA work plan, remedial actions in Source Area 9/10 began on November 24, 2008 with the installation of two phases of air sparging and soil vapor extraction.
 An ESD for soil excavation in the former Outside Storage Area (OSA) was signed in February 2009.
 Soil excavation at the OSA was conducted with offsite disposal, and residual soil contamination at the edges of the excavated area was treated using soil mixing and a chemical oxidizer.
 Currently, the air sparge/soil vapor extraction system is operating in pulse mode.

-EPA completed a Five-Year Review (FYR) of the site in June 2013.
+EPA completed a Five-Year Review (FYR) at the site in June 2013.
 The FYR report recommended that, due to the levels of VOCs in monitoring wells, a deep soil gas sampling event be conducted in residential areas to determine whether there is a risk for vapor intrusion in homes.
 Additionally, it was recommended that a pore water study of the Rock River was needed to determine whether there are any ecological impacts from the discharage of VOCs into the river.
 EPA completed the Rock River study during July 2014.
 Initial deep soil gas sampling was completed in August 2014.
 The deep soil gas results indicated that a second round of sampling would be needed.
 The second round of soil gas sampling is planned for October 2014.
 A report on the results of the pore water and soil sampling is planned by the end of 2014.
 The report will then be placed on the SE Rockford website and at the site repository.